sqldelight/sqldelight/README.md

 See the [project website](https://cashapp.github.io/sqldelight/) for documentation and APIs

-SQLDelight generates typesafe kotlin APIs from your SQL statements.
+SQLDelight generates typesafe Kotlin APIs from your SQL statements.
 It verifies your schema, statements, and migrations at compile-time and provides IDE features like autocomplete and refactoring which make writing and maintaining SQL simple.

 SQLDelight understands your existing SQL schema.